BIBA-GmbH/Mycroft-Android/README.md

 It implements voice recognition and Text To Speech (TTS) via Google API's at the moment, but that may change soon.

+## New Features

+The companion app was modified by adding new features.
+Each feature is explained in a subsection below.

+### Toggle mute (for assistant and user utterances)

+The app has had already a voice switch button (at the left bottom) that reads out loud or mutes answers from assistant.
+Normally inputs given by user is always being read out loud.
+This feature adds another voice switch button to the right bottom of the screen to toggle loud reading of inputs from user.

+### QR code scan

+This feature allows scanning of barcode (Code 128) and QR code by using camera of the device.
+A new button with a barcode icon is added to microphone input interface to start scan operation.
+When a barcode or QR code is placed into camera frame, scan is automatically performed.
+If scan works successfully, information of the barcode/QR code is sent to assistant.
+Otherwise user is informed with a message.
+This feature requires camera permission.

+### Image upload

+Image upload feature adds a new interface to configure upload settings and a new button with an upload icon.
+Currently firebase and nextcloud cloud services are available to store images.
+Cloud service, username, password is configured in the upload settings interface ( Settings -> Uploads -> Images ).
+The upload button starts camera to capture and image.
+When image is captured and confirmed, image is uploaded to cloud service.
+If something goes wrong or image is uploaded successfully, user is informed with a message accordingly.
+This feature requires camera permission.

+### Silent utter messages

+This feature is added to mute messages like links, long product IDs and so.
+This feature is related to *chat with rasa* skill because messages are tagged with its type "write" or "speak".
+This feature hasn't been tested yet due to *chat with rasa* skill side implementation doesn't to seem to function well.

+### Client token (instead of using an IP to connect to a Mycroft instance)

+Client token feature modifies the existing implementation of Mycroft connection.
+Normally IP was needed to create connection to Mycroft instance.
+Now the app accepts client token instead of IP for convenience (Settings -> General -> Assistant client token) .

 ## To Install

 Import the repo into Android Studio, or your IDE of choice.